timblack1/rcl/README.md

 federated or peer-to-peer fashion in order to manage data from all Reformed churches rather than from only one presbytery.

-## Application Architecture

-Please note that older Reformed Churches Locator issues which describe the overall application architecture are hosted at https://blueprints.launchpad.net/reformedchurcheslocator.

-Reformed Churches Locator is an "Offline first" application, meaning it will run well offline, then sync its data to the server when it has an internet connection.
-It uses Hoodie to store the app's data locally using PouchDB, and syncs to CouchDB on the server through Hoodie's server-side API.

 ## Installation

 The following instructions are specific to installing this application on Ubuntu Linux.
 Installation